-The tables below specify which ports must be opened for which ecosystem components to communicate with each other.
+The tables belowspecify which ports must be opened in order that the various HDP ecosystem components can communicate with each other.
 Make sure the appropriate ports are opened before you install HDP.

 2.1.
 HDFS Ports

 The following table lists the default ports used by the various HDFS services.